magarittenguyen/magarittenguyen.github.io/_posts/2022-10-17-STT558-third-blog-post.md

 For your blog post, write up the strategy you use for EDA.
 What is your overall goal when doing an EDA?
 What methods do you think are important?
 What things do you try to look for?

+.: *What is your overall goal when doing an EDA?* :.

-Exploratory Data Analysis (EDA) was promoted by American mathematician John Tukey since 1970.
-It is an critical tool/approach/philosophy, used by data scientists, for data analysis and is primarily used to investigates data sets by using many differnt techniques (usually via statistical graphics and other data visualization methods) to maximize insight on / see what can be revealed about a given data set.
+Exploratory Data Analysis (EDA) can be a very large area of focus.
+When handed a dataset and then being asked to describe it, EDA is an critical tool/approach/philosophy, used by data scientists, for data analysis and is primarily used to investigates data sets by using many differnt techniques (usually via statistical graphics and other data visualization methods) to maximize insight on / see what can be revealed about a given data set beyond the formal modeling and therefore differs in comparision to traditional hypothesis testing.

+EDA was promoted by American mathematician John Tukey since 1970 and is essential because by encouraging statisticians to explore the data.
 This can be done with or without a formal statistical model and is meant to summarize the main characteristics of the given data set by providing a better understanding of the missingness behind the data, the variables and the relationships/patterns/correlation between/within them before making any assumptions, and detect outliers in the data set.

-EDA helps determine how best to manipulate data sources to get the answers you need, making it easier for data scientists to discover significant patterns, outliers, test a hypothesis, or check assumptions.
+This helps to determine how best to manipulate data sources to get invaluable answers you need to some of those crucial business questions, which makes it easier for data scientists to discover, again, significant patterns and outliers -- leading data scientists to possibly formulate hypotheses for why these patterns occur or check thier assumptions (helps determine if the statistical techniques you are considering for data analysis are appropriate), which could lead to further/new data collection and experiments.
+EDA can also help identify obvious errors in your approach and it is made clear that taking notes thorughout this entire process is very important.

-EDA is primarily for seeing what the data can tell us beyond the formal modeling and thereby contrasts traditional hypothesis testing.

-This technique continues to be a widely used method in the data discovery process today.

-EDA’s are also essential because by encouraging statisticians to explore the data, they can possibly formulate hypotheses for why these patterns occur, which could lead to further/new data collection and experiments.

- been handed a dataset and then been asked to describe it

-EDA can be a very large area of focus.

-It can also help determine if the statistical techniques you are considering for data analysis are appropriate.

-It can help identify obvious errors.

-A strategy I would use for EDA after reading the selected artilces provided is as follows:

-.: *What is your overall goal when doing an EDA?* :.
+Tools that can help this process are programming languages such as R and Python.

 I think that the overall goal when doing an EDA is:

+> - to maximize insight into a data set
+> - uncover underlying structure of the data / summarise their main characteristics
+> - extract important variables (features/factors)
+> - detect outliers and anomalies
+> - test underlying assumptions
+> - develop a cost effective models
+> - determine optimal factor settings

 > enable unexpected discoveries in the data (done)